 We deliberately chose “kind” instead of “nice” when defining our core values.
 While these two words are often used interchangeably, they are distinctly different.
 We’ve all been in situations where someone was nice, but not kind.
 ‘Nice’ typically refers to actions on the surface, while ‘kind’ indicates a deeper level of compassion and empathy that goes beyond polite behaviour.

-The case for kindness
+The case for kindness as a core value

 Kindness has received a bad rap in the corporate world.
 This is partly because of the misconceptions and beliefs people have about civility in the workplace.
 For example, many of us associate kindness with softness or incompetence: She’s nice, but she’s a pushover.
 Or, we associate coldness with competence: He’s callous, but he’s a great leader.